soemintheinsmt6/learnHub/README.md

 4. `UserRepository` (`lib/repositories/user_repository.dart`) calls `ApiService.get('users')`.
 5. The JSON response is mapped to `User` models (`lib/models/user.dart`) and returned.
-6. `UserBloc` emits loading, success, or error states (`lib/bloc/user/user_state.dart`), and the UI rebuilds with a loading spinner, error message, or `ListView` of `UserTile` widgets ( `lib/widgets/user_tile.dart`).
+6. `UserBloc` emits loading, success, or error states (`lib/bloc/user/user_state.dart`), and the UI rebuilds with a shimmer skeleton, error message, or `ListView` of `UserTile` widgets ( `lib/widgets/user_tile.dart`).

 The company list follows the same pattern using `CompanyBloc`, `CompanyRepository`, and `Company`